Frinshy/Taskyra/README.md

 - `/posttask` - Create a new task.
 - `/settaskchannels` - Configure which channels Taskyra uses.

+### Task Priorities

+Tasks can be assigned one of three priority levels:
+- 🔴 **High** - Urgent tasks that need immediate attention
+- 🟡 **Medium** - Default priority for standard tasks
+- 🟢 **Low** - Non-urgent tasks that can be done when time allows

+You can set the priority when creating a task using `/posttask` or change it later using the task buttons.

 ### Buttons

 - `Start` - Put a task in the inprogress category.